fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

 ============================================================

-So far in this chapter, we have learned how to generate vectors from text.
+So far in this lab, we have learned how to generate vectors from text.
 These vectors are then fed to machine learning algorithms to perform various tasks.
 Other than using them in machine learning applications, we can also perform simple NLP tasks using these vectors.